alecngai/NSUS_BI_Assessment/README.md

 Given more time, there is a few tweaks I would implement, but this just shows the rough capabilities.

-Game_ID is always unique in this table.
+Game_ID is always unique in this table. <br />
-Session_ID can be repeating as some games are played together in one session depending on the game mode.
+Session_ID can be repeating as some games are played together in one session depending on the game mode. <br />
-Game_Start, Should show the time in UTC exactly when the game starts.
+Game_Start, Should show the time in UTC exactly when the game starts. <br />
-Game_duration shows the time round lasted.
+Game_duration shows the time round lasted. <br />
-Hole_Card is the started cards of the player.
+Hole_Card is the started cards of the player. <br />
-Hand_Value is the value of the players hand at the end of the flop.
+Hand_Value is the value of the players hand at the end of the flop. <br />
-Winner assigns a player who won the pot, this string can be pulled from Players table using player ID Pot is a float value determing total amount of money in the pot.
+Winner assigns a player who won the pot, this string can be pulled from Players table using player ID. <br />
+Pot is a float value determing total amount of money in the pot. <br />
-WinLoss shows the players win loss value.
+WinLoss shows the players win loss value. <br />
-Insurance shows insurance won on the hand.
+Insurance shows insurance won on the hand.  <br />

 ## In addition to the game history table, what other tables would you expect to see stored on the backend?
 Please specify the fields along with their data types.